aphp/redcap-containers/README.md

 Each subfolder contains its own README file.

-All those containers are `rootless`, and **none of them is containing, or distributing REDCap binairies**.
+All those containers are `rootless`, and **none of them is containing, or distributing REDCap binaries**.
 If you wish to use REDCap and are not sure where to start, you may visit the dedicated [REDCap Community Site](https://projectredcap.org/resources/community/).

-## Continous Integration / Continous Delivery
+## continuous Integration / continuous Delivery

 This project uses two Github Workflows (presents under the .github/workflows directory), which will, for each image :
 - Lint the Dockerfile using `Hadolint`